WICG/view-transitions/README.md

 frame.
 However, if script calls `handleTransition()`, then the following steps
 happen:

-* We prepare a documentTransition object with a "reveal-left" root transition, and a 300ms transition duration.
 * The process of 'preparing' asynchronously saves a copy of the pixels currently present on the screen.
 When saving is done, the promise resolves.
 * After the promise resolves, we call `changeBodyBackground()`, which changes